ezampino/mtip-tutorial/docs/lessons/Lesson3.md

 To preserve the single source of truth, instead of sending docs as an email attachment, where possible, link to the document whether in box, dropbox, drive, etc.

+The entire point of filing a document is to be able to retrieve it.

+##### Tasks
+- Do a search on your hard drive for files called generic things like 'budget' or 'report'.
+Can you tell at a glance if they're what you're looking for without examining the path of each?
+- Improve the filename and try the search again.
+Did it help?
+- Experiment with sharing a file using a link instead of an attachment
+- Customize your browser toolbar with links to frequently accessed documents
+- Explore the document version history available in your platform of choice.
+Identify a prior version and restore it.
+  - Box.com
+  - Dropbox
+  - GDrive

 ##### [Click here for Lesson 4](https://data2health.github.io/mtip-tutorial/lessons/Lesson4.html)
 ### [Back to Home](../index)